smidkristian/r/CVVM/README.md

 ## DATA

 The data comes from a public survey done by Public Opinion Research Centre in Czech Republic.
-They were asking Czech citizens how they felt about the different kinds of threats to society.
+They were asking Czech citizens how they felt about the different kinds of society threats.

 ## SCRIPT